s4njk4n/XDC_ShopBot/README.md

 Everything runs on your own server (like a cheap VPS), and you control it all.
 No third-party services required beyond Telegram and a free XDC RPC endpoint.

-This repo makes it ultra-simple: Clone it, run a setup script, and you're ready to sell!
+I've specifically made it ultra-simple: Clone it, run a setup script, and you're ready to sell!

 ## Who is this for?
 - Small business owners, creators, or hobbyists who want to accept XDC payments.